ch570512/Qlockwork/Readme.txt

 Support for 16 frontcovers (Original and DIY) in 6 languages.
 25 Colors.
 99 minute timer.
-2 Alarmtimes for every day of the week.
+2 Alarms with weekday selection.
 NTP timesync with timezone support.
 Automatic adjustment of daylight saving time.
 USB and Over-the-air firmware updates.